orionguiffreda/prime-photometry/docs/Photometry_Instructions.md

 As we don't really utilize these catalogues once the photometry is done, so I could have an option to delete these after the fact.
 But for now, they stay.

 In addition, the optional args can output more products.
-In the case for _-exp_query_, the outputted query catalogue will be:
+In the case for _-exp_query_, the outputted query catalogue will be (where C# is the chip number):

-> _survey_-query.ecsv
+> _survey_-C#-query.ecsv

 For _-plots_, the outputted mag comparison and residual plots will be PNGS with the respective names: